 The engine of the small boat roared and it finally departed.
 The Tigris River is famous for its importance in the world history and its length; you might think I got sick by a lengthy voyage.
 However, the grand old river at Faysh Khabur was just like any other normal river.
 This is why some Kurdish soldiers illegally cross the border so easily.
 In one minute or so, I reached to Syrian Kurdistan, also known as Rojava.
 The facility of border control was still under construction while the operation was conducted in another building next to a new one.
 On the hill, which those who visit Rojava would see the first, was decorated with a slogan which praises YPG and YPJ.
 And I will later know it is just a beginning of admiration for YPG, YPJ and Abdullah Ocalan by the Kurds in Rojava.
 First trip in Rojava was from Semalka, a border town with Iraqi Kurdistan, to Amude, where the media centre in Cizre Canton is located.
 This road trip was free of charge for journalists and I saw hundreds of signs and plates on the street which show the portraits of YPG and YPJ martyrs, soldiers and of course, Abdullah Ocalan.
 A political party called PYD is a Syrian branch of PKK (Kurdistan Worker’s Party); as YPG and YPJ are the military sections of the PYD, they also admire Abdullah Ocalan, the founder of PKK.

 The Media Centre at Amude is supposed to take care of journalists, and they actually do it well.
 They provide interpreters for free of charge since they are paid by Rojava government; they also fix journalists up with drivers while you have to pay for the drivers as they are not officers but chosen from civilians.
-Over all, Rojava is very friendly to the journalists—because it wants the world to know the situation of the region and spread its propaganda.
-It is nearly a tour agency for foreign journalists; I would call it a propaganda tour though.
+Over all, Rojava is very friendly to the journalists because it wants the world to know the situation of the region and spread its propaganda.
 The administration office in Amude issued me a one-month visa in Rojava and other permission documents, and I ended up in a hotel on this day.

-On the next day, a YPG colonel, translator, driver and I went to Shaddadi, where the ISIS had its control just one month ago.
+On the next day, a YPG colonel as security officer, interpreter, driver and I went to Shaddadi, where the ISIS had its control just one month ago.
 Most buildings in the city were either completely destroyed or had severe damages due to the coalition air strikes, ground operations and car bomb attacks; every shutter of remaining shopping arcades was sprayed with the emblem of ISIS and bullet scars.
-The former religious police headquarters of ISIS left nothing but its gate; the rest was all in debris; in addition, amazingly, it still smelt something burning even though the collapse and fire of the building was at latest one month ago.
+The former religious police headquarters of ISIS left nothing but its gate; the rest was all in debris.
+In addition, amazingly, it still smelt something burning even though the collapse and fire of the building was at latest one month ago.
 In the rocks and sands, there was considerable amount of equipment left by the terrorists: flags, RPGs, helmets, gas masks, tactical vests, backpacks and so on.
-Something worth mentioning is a gas mask; we found one of the strong evidences of the fact that ISIS uses chemical weapons.
 Meanwhile, there were some small jails for prisoners.
 All eight of them stank because of poor management of toilets inside.
 Each of them has a space of around 20 to 30 square metres while we do not know how many persons were imprisoned per room.

 The next place we headed was a former prison of ISIS, which was often used for Yazidis.
 Currently, the facility is being reformed into a police station of Asayish (police organisation in Rojava) and it strongly smelt of paint due to redecoration.
 The floor space of each room was only approximately ten square metres; and yet at most five persons were put within a room, according to an Asayish officer there.
 The windows were so small it did not really take in sunlight and were not openable; the atmosphere inside prison was extremely heavy and musty.
-My camera had to open its shutter for almost one second to take a sharp picture.
-The place was supposed to be a prison, but it did not have many cells; the reason why there were only a few rooms was because most prisoners immediately got executed.
+It was so dark inside that my camera had to open its shutter for almost one second to take a sharp picture since there were no lamp installed.
+The place was supposed to be a prison, but it did not have many cells; it may sound mystery but the answer is simple: the reason why there were only a few rooms was because most prisoners immediately got executed.
 Right next to these cells, there was a room which was relatively large and bright.
 “This room was for execution,” an Asayish officer said with a gesture of shooting, and clicking his tongue.
 In brief, the prisoners were forced to hear the gunshot of other prisoners right next to their cells every day.
 Fearing that tomorrow might be their turn, their nightmare would become the reality.

 In the following morning, I left for Kobane, which is probably the most famous town of Rojava because of the worldwide-reported siege by ISIS in the late 2014.
 During five-hour drive from Qamishlo, I found many interesting factors in the highway.
 Alongside the highway, I sometimes found burnt cars broken to pieces.
 “Daesh,” the driver said.
 “These are car bombs set by ISIS.”
 During the road trip on this day, we found around ten of them.
 In addition, the highway was studded with Turkish border military observatories; no, they were not border police stations but observatory posts of Turkish army and this is how Turkey blocks refugees from Syria.
 Outrageously, there were even several tanks although the situation along the border between Syria and Turkey is now stable.
 It was maybe because Turkey wants to exhibit its military equipment for PKK, who illegally cross the border on a daily basis.
 However, being in Kurdistan, both Rojava and Bashur, I learnt that Kurds would never lose their nerves; instead, they would proudly fly Kurdish flags and shout, “biji Kurd u Kurdistan!”